 Prerequisite: ISTC 2563 LAN Switching and Wireless.
 Accessing the WAN focuses on advanced IP addressing techniques (Network Address Translation [NAT], Port Address Translation [PAT], Access Control Lists [ACLs], and DHCP), WAN technology and terminology, PPP, ISDN, DDR, Frame Relay, network management, and introduction to optical networking.
-Emphasis is given to students being able to demonstrate the ability to apply knowledge from CCNA 1-CCNA 3 to a network and to be able to explain how and why a particular strategy is employed.
-A lab fee is required.
+Emphasis is given to students being able to demonstrate the ability to apply knowledge from CCNA 1-CCNA 3 to a network and to be able to explain how and why a particular strategy

-ISTC 2613 Fundamentals of UNIX 3 cr.
-Sem: S 3 Lec.
+ISTC 2613 3 cr.
+Fundamentals of UNIX Sem: S 3 Lec.
 Hrs./week

 Prerequisite: ISTC 1013 IT Principles and Practices.
 This course introduces the basic concepts of UNIX fundamentals administration and certification and provides an in-depth discussion of powerful UNIX command-line utilities and the graphical Common Desktop Environment.
 A testing fee is required.

-ISTC 2623 UNIX System Administration I 3 cr.
-Sem: F 3 Lec.
-Hrs./week
+ISTC 2623 UNIX System Administration I Sem: F